 The Group offers a wide portfolio of products and considers development and further improvement of its products as one of the key elements in building its competitive advantage on the market.
-Development activities are mainly focused on the analysis of the design trends on the market, analysis of potential of the brand's design as well as conceptual and design works for selected product groups and have been carried out for several years by the Product Development Centre - organisational unit of the Parent Company, in cooperation with subsidiaries..
-R&D activities are financed from the Parent Company's own funds.
+Development activities are mainly focused on the analysis of the design trends on the market, analysis of potential of the brand's design as well as conceptual and design works for selected product groups and have been carried out for several years by the Product Development Centre - organisational unit of the Company.
+R&D activities are financed from the Company's own funds.